According to the “NY HERO ACT Model Airborne Infectious Disease

 - Wash hands properly and often.

-- Face Coverings: To protect your coworkers, employees will wear face coverings throughout the workday to the greatest extent possible.
-Face coverings and physical distancing should be used together whenever possible.
-The face covering must cover the nose and mouth, and fit snugly, but comfortably, against the face.
-The face covering itself must not create a hazard, e.g. have features could get caught in machinery or cause severe fogging of eyewear.
+Face Coverings: When in use, face coverings must cover the nose and mouth, and fit snugly, but comfortably, against the face.
+The face covering itself must not create a hazard (e.g., have features could get caught in machinery or cause severe fogging of eyewear).
 The face coverings must be kept clean and sanitary and changed when soiled, contaminated, or damaged.

 - restricting or limiting customer or visitor entry;

 - allowing only one person at a time inside small enclosed spaces with poor ventilation;

 - floor markings;